Christmas Hills, Tasmania

 Christmas Hills is a rural locality in the local government area (LGA) of Circular Head in the North-west and west LGA region of Tasmania.
 The locality is about 9 km south-west of the town of Smithton.
 The 2016 census recorded a population of 115 for the state suburb of Christmas Hills.

 History

 Christmas Hills was gazetted as a locality in 1973.

-It is believed that the area was first “discovered” by Europeans on Christmas Day.
+Christmas Hills was apparently named by local pastoralist William Field after he had lunch there on Christmas Day some time in the 1820s.

 Geography

 The Duck River forms a small part of the eastern boundary.
 Many of the boundaries are survey lines.

 Road infrastructure

 Route A2 (Bass Highway) runs through from north-east to north-west.